India: Tax raids expose government's media intimidation | DW | 27.07.2021

 The Dainik Bhaskar newspaper group and Bharat Samachar regional television network have both been critical of Prime Minister Narendra Modi's response to the COVID pandemic.
 Last week, the two organizations were subjected to raids by the Income Tax Authority on their offices across six states, including Delhi and northern Uttar Pradesh.

-The press community believes the move from the Indian government was a blatant act of intimidation from a government frustrated with the media's response to its handling of the health crisis.
+The press community believes the move by the Indian government was a blatant act of intimidation from a government frustrated with the media's response to its handling of the health crisis.

 The homes of some employees were searched and Dainik Bhaskar reported that agents confiscated cell phones from some members of staff.